9c9a/mfs3/examples/README.md

 ## Scripts
-The scripts are grouped in two subfolders according to the type of information presented.
+The scripts are grouped in two subfolders according to the type of information that is presented.

 ### Architecture
 Examples of maps related to the architecture of the satellite communications system, including frequency reuse and ground segment maps.